tsprates/php-symfony-engineering-challenge/README.md

 ## Installation

-1. The creation of the database.
+1. Create the database of the application.

 ```sh
 php bin/console doctrine:database:create
 ```

 2. Run the migrations:

 ```sh